 How to Use the INDIRECT Function in Excel

 Many people have either seen the INDIRECT functions in spreadsheets or heard of it.
 Most, however, don’t understand its purpose.
-INDERECT can be extremely useful in certain situations.
+INDIRECT can be extremely useful in certain situations.

 When you link a cell to a cell on another sheet, the result looks like this: